 Additionally, well established restoration firms offer biohazard handling training for new employees.
 The training includes learning on-the-job safety methods as set by OSHA, for handling biohazardous materials.
 Learning these guidelines reduce risks of accidents, or even potential lawsuits.

 PuroClean has adopted a cleaning process that we feel is the best way to clean.
 The PuroClean RapidDefense™ Program consists mainly of the application of EPA approved hospital-grade disinfectants in high traffic areas.
-The 2019 Novel coronavirus (COVID-19), Norovirus, Influenza and many more pathogen-based germs are the goal of our RapidDefense™ Program, helping to stop the spreading of such illnesses.
-Environmental Protection Agency-registered, safe products are used for this method for up to three months of protection against pathogens.
+The 2019 Novel coronavirus (COVID-19), Norovirus, Influenza, and many more pathogen-based germs are the goal of our RapidDefense™ Program, helping to stop the spreading of such illnesses.
+We use Environmental Protection Agency-registered, safe products for this method for three months of protection against pathogens.
 Contact PuroClean to stop an outbreak and help build a safe and clean atmosphere.

-Contact your local PuroClean when you’re in need of biohazard restoration services.
+Contact your local PuroClean when you require biohazard restoration services.
 PuroClean technicians will clean and remediate your contaminated areas.
-State-of-the-art equipment, tools and methods will be used by our technicians to effectively manage your damage.
+Our technicians will use state-of-the-art equipment, tools, and methods to manage your damage effectively.